tejass-as/automated-fare-scaling-DSCI/README.md

-# Dynamic Pricing Model for Ride Cost Prediction
+# Automated Fare Scaling System

 This project implements a dynamic pricing strategy for ride-sharing services by analyzing historical ride data.
 It leverages data exploration, cleaning, visualization, correlation analysis, and machine learning to predict adjusted ride costs based on demand and supply factors.